3 Axis Gimbal

 thingiverse

-A 3 axis gimbal I designed for a test fixture at work.
-The original had printed corners and machined sides due to our printer not being large enough to print all the sides.
-I did a test print of the bearing hole in ABS with a 0.4mm nozzle and standard Fine settings in Cura 2.6 on our Ultimaker 2 and the bearing was a nice press fit.
-Stainless steel pins are used for the locking mechanisms.
-They were machined with grooves for 4 C-clips but I have listed external push rings which will work although you will only be able to install 3.
-Be sure to round off at least the one end of the pin so it will slide easily into the locking hole.
-Stick a block under the outer locking ring plate of sufficient height for the locking pins to clear the next ring by about an 1/8" and slide the inner locking ring up against the wall and seat in place with the external push rings.
-We reamed the locking pin holes to 0.128" and got a nice sliding fit which would stay back out of the way when in free swinging mode.
-We used slip rings from Adafruit to get power and data into the center.
+A 3-axis gimbal I designed for a test fixture at work features printed corners and machined sides due to our printer's size limitation for printing all sides.
+A test print of the bearing hole in ABS with a 0.4mm nozzle and standard Fine settings in Cura 2.6 on an Ultimaker 2 resulted in a nice press fit of the bearing.
+Stainless steel pins are used for locking mechanisms, machined with grooves for 4 C-clips; however, I've listed external push rings as an alternative option, which will work although you'll only be able to install three.
+Be sure to round off at least one end of the pin so it slides easily into the locking hole.
+Place a block under the outer locking ring plate of sufficient height for the locking pins to clear the next ring by about 1/8" and slide the inner locking ring up against the wall, seating it in place with external push rings.
+We reamed the locking pin holes to 0.128", achieving a nice sliding fit that would stay out of the way when in free swinging mode.
+To get power and data into the center, we used slip rings from Adafruit.
 Assemble from the inside to outside (inside, middle, outer, outer #2).
-I used a washer on both sides of the joints for extra support.
-Use extra walls on the base so you can tap the 1/4-20 holes.
-I updated the parts list as I missed a couple parts were not stainless steel.
-EDIT 8/4/17: Added a D-Sub mount for a 15 pin D-sub connector.
-This is what I am using as part of the wiring system.
-You'll need longer screws where this mounts.
-I will post a picture soon of how I positioned them.
+I used washers on both sides of the joints for extra support.
+Use extra walls on the base so you can tap 1/4-20 holes.
+I updated the parts list as I missed a couple parts that were not stainless steel.
+Added a D-Sub mount for a 15-pin D-sub connector, which is used as part of the wiring system.
+You'll need longer screws where this mounts; I will post a picture soon of how I positioned them.

 With this file you will be able to print 3 Axis Gimbal with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on 3 Axis Gimbal.